milllslm/SoftPrincAssignment5/README.md

 For the conversation, we need to keep track of the most recent question any given user has been asked.
 However, we also need to know who asked the question.
 Thus the top level :conversation key will map to another map, where the key is any individual's uniqueId (phone number) and the value will be the question itself and the uniqueId of who asked it - so that the response can be sent to the correct individual.

 For the questions, we need to keep track of whether a given user's most recent question has been answered so that when the timer goes off we can either do nothing or escalate the question (or return the wikipedia link for the prototype).
-To do this the :questions key should map to another map where the key is a given userId and the value another map consisting of :topic and :status. :topic will hold the topic in the event that wikipedia is necessary, whereas :status is either "open" or "closed" in respect to the question that the individual asked.
-When a question is asked this state will be stored as opened, and when a user answers a question this will also go update the field for the askee's question to "closed".
-When the timer goes off from a given question, this will trigger a check of a given userIds key under :questions.
-If the value is "closed" then nothing happens.
-If the value is "open" then the question should be escalated (or in the case of the demo, the wikipedia page for the topic should be returned to the user).
+To do this the :questions key should map to another map where the key is a given userId and the value is both the :topic and the :time that the question is asked (in UTC) plus whatever limit (10 minutes for full app) we choose to apply.
+This way the check-timeouts function can merely iterate through the sequence generated by the :questions map and check if any of the :time 's have been passed yet.
+If yes, the system merely returns the wikipedia for the corresponding :topic to the given userId.

 ### Estimations
 Now that we've identified the moving pieces and what our data structures might look like, lets take a look back at how long this might take.
 I will break this up into milestones to aid in the estimation